MHeironimus/ArduinoJoystickLibrary/README.md

 - [Arduino Yún](https://store.arduino.cc/usa/arduino-yun)

 Other board notes:
-- [Arduino Due](https://www.arduino.cc/en/Main/ArduinoBoardDue) - NOT Supported - I have been told that the old Arduino IDE 1.6.5 (and below) version of this library (see [Add USB Game Controller to Arduino Leonardo or Micro](http://mheironimus.blogspot.com/2015/03/add-usb-game-controller-to-arduino.html)) works with the Arduino Due.
-I have also been told Version 1.x of the the Arduino Joystick Library will work with the Arduino Duo.
-However, Version 2.x of the Arduino Joystick Library does not work with Arduino Due at this time.
 - [Arduino UNO](https://www.arduino.cc/en/Main/ArduinoBoardUno) - NOT Supported - However, it might work with the [NicoHood/HoodLoader2](https://github.com/NicoHood/HoodLoader2) library, but I have not had a chance to try this out yet.
 - [Arduino MEGA](https://www.arduino.cc/en/Main/ArduinoBoardMega2560) - NOT Supported - However, it might work with the [NicoHood/HoodLoader2](https://github.com/NicoHood/HoodLoader2) library, but I have not had a chance to try this out yet.